-1. One recommendation is to prorate the amounts collected by the equal amounts milled.
-For example:

-District A has a voted levy of 3.50 mills and a permissive levy of 4.50 mills for a total mill amount of 8.00.
-Proportionally 3.50/8.00 or 43.75% is coded to the voted levy subfund and 4.50/8.00 or 56.25% is coded to the permissive levy subfund.
+- 1. One recommendation is to prorate the amounts collected by the equal amounts milled.
+The district will want to ensure the prior year amounts collected are prorated based on the year the taxes were collected, not all on the current year allocation amounts.
+For example: - •District A has a voted levy of 3.50 mills and a permissive levy of 4.50 mills for a total mill amount of 8.00.
+Proportionally 3.50/8.00 or 43.75% is coded to the voted levy subfund and 4.50/8.00 or 56.25% is coded to the permissive levy subfund. - 1.
+The other recommendation is if the district has an existing committed financial obligation that takes precedence over the permissively levied needs, the district could first allocate the levied dollars to the voted or transition subfund to ensure that obligation is fulfilled.